Please select a catalog to view:

 Uprights are the primary, vertical components of any selective racking system.

 Some may also call them frames, but 'upright' is the standard industry term.
 Uprights carry all the weight of your product to the floor.
 Their anchoring to the floor ensures stability.
 The height is key to maximizing your storage volume while assuring you are not oversized for you ceilings.

 The depth of the upright (front to back) is important because it affects how pallets will fit and be supported.
-An upright has two posts (or columns) connected by cross braces.
-Post dimensions are important because they relate to the overall capacity of an upright.
+An upright has two posts/columns connected by cross braces.
+Post dimensions are important because they relate to the overall capacity of the upright.